Advocacy Banner

 School board members can help their districts by building collaborative relationships with their legislators.
 There are many ways to do this:

 • Invite them to your school and to a board meeting.
 Show them the good things that are happening in your schools.
-Explain challenges your district faces and show them areas where your district needs additional support.
-Don’t wait until the legislature is in session to invite them to your district – they probably won’t have time then to visit.
+Explain the challenges your district faces and show them areas where your district needs additional support.

 • Offer to be a source of reliable information or a sounding board for the legislator on education-related bills.